transhumandesign/kag-base/CONTRIBUTING.md

 Unless organised ahead of time, contribution is made on a volunteer/gratis basis.
 Your reward is that your changes make the game better for everyone, everywhere, and that you're fostering a culture of collaboration that will improve the sustainability of the game :)

 However, we are willing to negotiate compensation for big/interesting changes - we'd love to hear from you if you have something in mind!

+## My question wasn't answered...

+Ask in `#development` and someone should be able to help you out!

+## Thanks for reading!